cvmfs/doc-cvmfs/cpt-configure.rst

 CernVM-FS cache has a soft quota; as a safety margin, the partition hosting the cache should provide more space than the soft quota limit.
-Once the quota limit is reached, CernVM-FS will automatically remove files from the cache according to the least recently used policy [Panagiotou06]_.
+Once the quota limit is reached, CernVM-FS will automatically remove files from the cache according to the least recently used policy.
 Removal of files is performed bunch-wise until half of the maximum cache size has been freed.
 The quota limit can be set in Megabytes by ``CVMFS_QUOTA_LIMIT``.
 For typical repositories, a few Gigabytes make a good quota limit.
-For repositories hosted at cern, quota recommendations can be found under http://cernvm.cern.ch/portal/cvmfs/examples.

 The cache directory needs to be on a local file system in order to allow each host the accurate accounting of the cache contents; on a network